marpple/rune/docs/api/list-view.md

 </ol>
 ```

-The optional parameter `at` can be used to add items at a specific position.
+You can add items at a specific position by using the optional `at` parameter.

 ## append()

 `append(item: T): this;`

-Adds the passed data to `this.data` and creates ItemViews accordingly, reflecting them in the screen and `itemViews`.
+Adds the received data to `this.data`, creates an `ItemView`, and updates the screen and `itemViews`.

 ## appendAll()

 `appendAll(items: T[]): this;`

-Adds the passed data to `this.data` and creates ItemViews accordingly, reflecting them in the screen and `itemViews`.
+Adds the received data to `this.data`, creates `ItemView` objects, and updates the screen and `itemViews`.

 ## prepend()

 `prepend(item: T): this;`

-Adds the passed data to `this.data` and creates ItemViews accordingly, reflecting them in the screen and `itemViews`.
+Adds the received data to `this.data` at the beginning, creates an `ItemView`, and updates the screen and `itemViews`.

 ## prependAll()

 `prependAll(items: T[]): this;`

-Adds the passed data to `this.data` and creates ItemViews accordingly, reflecting them in the screen and `itemViews`.
+Adds the received data to `this.data` at the beginning, creates `ItemView` objects, and updates the screen and `itemViews`.

 ## remove()

 `remove(item: T): IV | undefined;`

-Removes the item with the same reference as `item` from `this.data`, `itemViews`, and the screen, and returns the removed ItemView object if successful.
+Receives an `item` with the same reference, removes it from `this.data`, and removes the corresponding `ItemView` object from both `itemViews` and the screen.
+If deletion succeeds, it returns the deleted `ItemView` object.

 ## removeAll()

 `removeAll(items: T[]): IV[];`

-Similar to `remove()`, removes all items passed in the array.
+Works the same as `remove()` but takes an array and removes them all.

 ## removeByItemView()

 `removeByItemView(itemView: IV): IV | undefined;`

-Similar to `remove()`, removes the item with the same reference as `itemView`.
+Works the same as `remove()` but deletes the item that has the same reference as the given `itemView`.

 ## removeAllByItemViews()

 `removeAllByItemViews(itemViews: IV[]): IV[];`

-Similar to `removeAll()`, removes all items whose references are passed in the array.
+Works the same as `removeByItemView()` but takes an array and removes them all.

 ## removeByIndex()

 `removeByIndex(idx: number): IV | undefined;`

-Similar to `remove()`, removes the item at the specified index `idx`.
+Works the same as `remove()` but removes the item at the given index.

 ## removeBy()

 `removeBy(f: (itemView: IV) => boolean): IV | undefined;`

-Iterates over ItemViews and removes the first ItemView object for which the function `f` returns true.
+Iterates over each `itemView`, passing it to the function `f`.
+Removes the first `ItemView` for which `f` returns true.

 ## removeAllBy()

 `removeAllBy(f: (itemView: IV) => boolean): IV[];`

-Similar to `removeBy()`, removes all ItemView objects for which the function `f` returns true.
+Works the same as `removeBy()`, but removes every `ItemView` for which `f` returns true.

 ## reset()

 `reset(): this;`

-Removes all items.
+Removes everything.

 ## set()

 `set(items: T[]): this;`

-Removes all items and refreshes the screen with the new items passed.
+Compares the new `items` with the existing `this.data` and updates `this.data` and the screen with minimal changes.
+If there is a new item not in the existing data, it adds an `ItemView`.
+If an existing item is not in the new `items`, it removes the corresponding `ItemView`.
+However, this method does **not** update the `ItemView` contents themselves.
+If you want to update the internals of every `ItemView` based on the new `this.data`, call the `redraw()` method.

 ## move()

 `move(at: number, to: number): this;`

-Moves the item with index `at` to the position `to`.
+Moves the `itemView` (and the corresponding data) from index `at` to index `to`.